What are the benefits of being an Alaska Tribal Network (ATN) community?

 Network Access Owners (NAOs)

-NAOs own the network equipment in your community
+NAOs own the network equipment in the community

 Virtual Service Providers (VSPs)